South German gulden

-The South German Gulden was the currency of the states of Southern Germany between 1754 and 1873.
+The South German gulden (Süddeutsche Gulden) was the currency of the states of Southern Germany between 1754 and 1873.
 These states included Bavaria, Baden, Württemberg, Frankfurt and Hohenzollern.
 It was divided into 60 kreuzer, with each kreuzer worth 4 pfennig or 8 heller.

 History

 Kronenthaler of Nassau, 1817, accepted for 2.7 South German gulden.

 This specific Gulden was based on the Gulden or florin used in the Holy Roman Empire during the Late Middle Ages and Early Modern period.
 The Gulden first emerged as a common currency of the Holy Roman Empire after the 1524 Reichsmünzordnung in the form of the Guldengroschen.
 In the succeeding centuries the Gulden was then defined as a fraction of the Reichsthaler specie or silver coin.

 As of 1690 the Gulden used in Southern Germany and the Austrian Empire adhered to the Leipzig standard, with the Gulden worth 1/18 a Cologne Mark of fine silver or 1/2 the Reichsthaler specie coin, or 12.992 g per Gulden.
 Below is a history (in terms of grams of silver) of the standards of the South German Gulden from 1690 until the gold standard was introduced in 1873.
 A comparison with the higher-valued Austro-Hungarian gulden is also included.
 The course of value of the Gulden before 1618 is found under Reichsthaler.